cedced19/greenbug/README.md

 ## API

-There are Rest API on:
+There are Rest APIs on:
 * `http://localhost:8881/api/bugs/` for bugs
 * `http://localhost:8881/api/projects/` for projects
 * `http://localhost:8881/api/users/` for users